 “Your mother has gone to study,” he said in hushed tones.
 At 56 years old, it was an unusual move from his mother.
 She was fluent in Mandarin and had previously worked for the state-owned newspaper Turpan Daily.
 But in the heavily policed region of Xinjiang, known locally as East Turkistan, things aren’t always as they seem.

-Murat’s mother had become one of the estimated 1 million ethnic minorities swept up in China’s harsh “anti-terror” crackdown against Xinjiang’s predominantly Muslim Uyghur population.
+Murat’s mother had become one of the estimated 1 million ethnic minorities swept up in China’s harsh “anti-terror” crackdown against Xinjiang’s predominantly Muslim Uyghur and Kazakh population.

 She was among 227,882 people arrested and detained last year in Xinjiang’s extrajudicial “re-education” camps, which Beijing vehemently denies exist.
 The phrase “gone to study” has become a euphemism for being taken away by Chinese police and not being heard of since.